mantisMolloy/suorganizer/README.md

 # suorganizer

 Trying out Django.
-Building app to gain understanding of its features. looks to be a god framework for fast prototyping.
+Building app to gain understanding of its features.
+Looks to be a good framework for fast prototyping.